unparalleled-js/docs-1/connectors/zendesk/create-organization-membership-action.md

     <tr>
       <td>ID</td>
       <td>
-        Unique Zendesk organisation membership ID.
+        Unique Zendesk organization membership ID.
 This is automatically assigned when the organization membership is created.
       </td>
     </tr>
     <tr>